Cumberland Valley Rail Trail: Trail development

-The majority of the trail’s ten-foot-wide walking-biking path consists of packed, crushed limestone.
+The majority of the trail's ten-foot-wide walking-biking path consists of crushed, then packed limestone.
 The trail becomes macadam at the eight secondary road crossings which are all and marked with perpendicular crossing angles.
-The trail is wheelchair accessible and all road crossings were been designed to meet ADA specifications.
-A grassy bridal path parallels the pedestrian path the entire route of the trail.
+The trail is wheelchair accessible and all road crossings meet ADA specifications.
+A grassy bridle path parallels the pedestrian path the entire route of the trail.